 Create high quality projects and study the fundamentals of programming necessary to develop games, and become a creator who can move and delight the whole world.

-Game Graphic Designer Major / Game Programmer Major / Game Planner Major / Game Engine Major
+Super Game Creator Major (4-year Course) / Game Graphic Designer Major / Game Programmer Major / Game Planner Major

 From Japan to the world’s highest stage!